1185/starwels/doc/README.md

 ### OS X

-Drag Starwels-Core to your applications folder, and then run Starwels-Core.
+Drag Starwels to your applications folder, and then run Starwels.

 ### Need Help?

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#M8FJhPh](https://discord.gg/M8FJhPh) on Discord.
+* Ask for help on #M8FJhPh on Discord.
 If you don't have an Discord client use [webchat here](http://discord.gg/M8FJhPh).
 * Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building